MacTonight69/MacTonight69/README.md

 HELLO.
 My name is Mac Tonight and I'm a junior programmer.
-I have knowledge of software development in c/c++, web design I have knowledge of software development in c/c++, web design in HTML, CSS & JavaScript.
+I'm a software develover on c/c++, web designer on HTML, CSS & JavaScript, and I can make various types of projects with Arduino.